giftos1/TravelTrackerPart1/README.md

 - I have used generic, customisable functions to perform input with error checking (e.g. getting the place name and country can reuse the same function).

+# Output Requirements
+- The sample output is intended to show a large (but maybe not exhaustive) range of situations including user input error handling.
+- The visited place numbers show as roman numerals(i, ii. iii) in the preview but tne program functions with numerals such as 1., 2. , 3. and so on. (markdown file problem)
+- The program matches the sample output below; including spaces, spelling, and the formatting of the place lists.

-This repo contains starter files including a Python file and two CSV files.
+This repo contains this projects' files.
-(`temp.csv` is to copy from in case I delete the contents of `places.csv` and want the original data back).
+(`temp.csv` has the original data and I used it to retrieve the data back in case I edited the contents of `places.csv` and want the original data back).

 # The expected final output is shown below:
 - Travel Tracker 1.0 - by Gift Sydney Ogingo